Naguissa/uRTCLib/README.md

-# Arduino and STM32 uRTCLib
+# Arduino, ESP8266 and STM32 uRTCLib

 ## What is this repository for? ##

-Really tiny library to basic RTC and EEPROM (incorporated) functionality on Arduino and STM32 microcontrollers.
+Really tiny library to basic RTC and EEPROM (incorporated) functionality on Arduino, ESP8266 and STM32 microcontrollers.

 DS1307 and DS3231 RTCs are supported